hikikones/bevy-sequential-actions/README.md

 }

 impl Action for WaitAction {
-    fn is_finished(&self, agent: Entity, world: &World) -> bool {
+    // By default, this method is called every frame in the Last schedule. fn is_finished(&self, agent: Entity, world: &World) -> bool {
-        // Determine if wait timer has reached zero.
+        // Determine if wait timer has reached zero. world.get::<WaitTimer>(agent).unwrap().0 <= 0.0
-        // By default, this method is called every frame in the Last schedule. world.get::<WaitTimer>(agent).unwrap().0 <= 0.0
     }

-    fn on_start(&mut self, agent: Entity, world: &mut World) -> bool {
+    // This method is called when an action is started. fn on_start(&mut self, agent: Entity, world: &mut World) -> bool {
         // Take current time (if paused), or use full duration. let duration = self.current.take().unwrap_or(self.duration);